Dover Castle: Henry II to early modern times

 It was during the reign of Henry II that the castle began to take recognisable shape.
 The inner and outer baileys and the great keep belong to this time.
 Maurice the Engineer was responsible for building the keep.
-From 1179 to 1188, the King spent over £6,500 on the castle, an enormous sum, considering that his annual revenue was likely around £10,000.
+From 1179 to 1188, the king spent over £6,500 on the castle, an enormous sum considering that his annual revenue was likely around £10,000.

 In 1216, during the First Barons' War, a group of rebel barons invited the future Louis VIII of France to come and take the English crown.
 He had some success breaching the walls, but was ultimately unable to take the castle.
 The vulnerable north gate that had been breached in the siege was converted into an underground forward-defence complex (including St John's Tower), and new gates built into the outer curtain wall on the western (Fitzwilliam's Gate) and eastern (Constable's Gate) sides.
 During the siege, the English defenders tunnelled outwards and attacked the French.

 During the time of Stephen de Pencester, a windmill was erected on Tower 22, which was later known as the Mill Tower.
 By the Tudor age, the defences themselves had been superseded by gunpowder.
-They were improved by Henry VIII, who made a personal visit, and added to it with the Moat Bulwark.
+They were improved by Henry VIII, who made a personal visit and added to it with the Moat Bulwark.

 During the English Civil War, it was held for the king but then taken by supporters of the Parliamentarians in 1642 without a shot being fired.
 Knowing the castle was lightly guarded, a local merchant Richard Dawkes accompanied by 10 men scaled the cliffs and attacked the porter's lodge, obtaining the keys and entering the castle before the garrison was summoned.

-Dover Castle was a crucial observation point for the cross-channel sightings of the Anglo-French Survey, which used trigonometric calculations to link the Royal Greenwich Observatory with the Paris Observatory.
+Dover Castle was a crucial observation point for the cross-channel sightings of the Anglo-French Survey undertaken between 1784 and 1790, which used trigonometric calculations to link the Royal Greenwich Observatory with the Paris Observatory.
 This work was overseen by General William Roy.